 Protocol header fields.

-Azure Application Gateway supports the equivalent of the NGINX Plus Sticky Cookie method with the following limitations: you cannot configure the name of the cookie, when the cookie expires, the domain, the path, or the
+Azure Application Gateway supports the equivalent of the NGINX Plus Sticky Cookie method with the following limitations: you cannot configure the name of the cookie, its expiration date, the domain, the path, or the

-Note: When you use Azure Load Balancer or the NGINX Plus IP Hash method, or the NGINX Plus Hash method with the
+Note: When you use Azure Load Balancer, the NGINX Plus IP Hash method, or the NGINX Plus Hash method with the

 Address included in the key, session persistence works correctly only if the client’s IP address remains the same throughout the session.
 This is not always the case, as when a mobile client switches from a WiFi network to a cellular one, for example.
 To make sure requests continue hitting the same backend server, it is better to use one of the advanced session‑persistence methods listed above.